What to do if you find a young Tawny Owl

 Identifying the owl

 When you find a young owl, it is very important to identify the species.
 The correct course of action to take depends entirely on which species of owl you are dealing with.
-Please compare the owl you’ve found to the photographs below.
+Please compare the owl you’ve found to these two photographs.

 Please see Owlet identification and ageing for full details.